Imkkrish/Task4/readme.md

 - **Browser localStorage**

-© 2025 Mini E-commerce by Krish
+© 2025 ShopEasy by Krish
 Made with code and coffee ☕